 Demand for durum wheat for human consumption is impossible to predict in 20/21.
 It would be easy to predict a fall in demand after the peak recorded in 2020 in response to the global pandemic, however, if the world continues to experience subsequent waves of the virus, demand may remain at these high levels.
 Use of durum in the animal feed sector will fall however, due to the high quality of the grain this season.

-Worldwide, stock inventories are expected lower than in 19/20 despite the strong harvests in Canada, USA and the anticipated Australian harvest.
-Despite this increase, it is not sufficient to offset the very low carry in stock at the beginning of the season.
+Worldwide, stock inventories are expected lower than in 19/20 despite the strong harvests in Canada, USA and Australia.
+Despite the increase in production, it is not sufficient to offset the very low carry in stock at the beginning of the season.
 The EU will be dependent on imports to meet domestic demand and rebuild stockpiles.
 Most of this grain is expected to come from Canada due to their large harvest and good quality grain.
 Australian durum will also re-enter the export market, with the premium Italian market being the target.
 On a world trade level, this should maintain buoyant global pricing.

 MARKETING YEAR 2021/22

 Strategie Grains predicts that world durum production will increase in 2021/22.
 After poor production figures this year, increases are expected in the EU, Nth Africa and, and decreases are expected in Canada and Australia after experiencing bumper harvests.

 Production in Kazakhstan should hold steady.
 However, we feel that production in Russia may increase after Vladimir Putin criticised rising pasta prices and in response, Russian officials have responded by planning to more than double durum wheat production by 2025, the agriculture ministry told Reuters on December 23.